Women in Technical Leadership

 Women in Technical Leadership is a unique 3-day experience focused on the advancement of women in STEM careers.

 Carol Johnson Poole Clubhouse, NC State Centennial Campus, Raleigh NC

 *Program fee includes all class materials, simulation license fees, personal coaching sessions and invitations to all future program alumni networking events.
-NC State alumni are eligible for a $500 discount on the program fee.
+NC State alumni and employees of select organizations are eligible for a $500 discount on the program fee.

 Despite more women than ever before pursuing careers in science and technology than ever before, women continue to be underrepresented in leadership roles.